 In the old days, brands were responsible mainly for the design, production and some of the marketing activities.
 Everything beyond, such as sales, operations and distribution, was based entirely on wholesale partners and distributors, leaving them with the larger piece of the revenues.

 Direct-To-Consumer brands do things differently.
 They master everything- from the design to the final sale, take over every part of the sale cycle, own the customer and keep all the revenue.
+Starting can be as simple as opening a Shopify store.

 The Value Chain